mandykwong/github-slideshow/_posts/0000-01-02-mandykwong.md

 ---
-layout: slide
+MK changed something layout: slide
-title: "Welcome to our second slide!"
+MK changed something title: "Welcome to our second slide!"
 ---
-Your text
-Use the left arrow to go back!
+MK changed something Your text -> 1 st day with github Use the left arrow to go back!